 The rapid rise in the 65+ population leads to a substantial demand and expansion of career opportunities for support and disability support workers.
-Even with the coronavirus pandemic, plenty of Australian families and organizations have sought more carers.
+Many Australian families and organisations have sought more carers even with the coronavirus pandemic.

-Being an essential workforce, there are plenty of job openings available for NDIS carers to provide care to vulnerable community members in Australia.
-Population growth, the increasing aging population, and the introduction of the National Disability Insurance Scheme are some factors that will give a real boost to support related occupations shortly.
+There are plenty of job openings for NDIS carers to provide care to vulnerable community members in Australia.
+Population growth, the increasing aging population, and the introduction of the National Disability Insurance Scheme are some factors boosting support-related occupations.

-Based on the job outlook website, by 2023, approx. 245,000 people will be employed within the disabled and aged support industry and the number of disability support, and aged care carers will go up by almost 40%.
+Based on the job outlook website, by 2023, approx. Two hundred forty-five thousand people will work in the disabled and aged support industry.
+The number of disability support and aged care carers will increase by almost 40%.

 13. How Much Does A Support Worker Earn In Australia?

-The exact support worker salary is determined based on the qualification, experience, area of work, type of employer/organization, and client’s family.
+The exact support worker's salary is determined based on the qualification, experience, area of work, type of employer/organisation, and client's family.

-Based on the last 6 months’ data, the average support worker salary in Australia is in the range of $60k to $80k.
+Based on the last six months' data, Australia's average support worker salary ranges from $60k to $80k.

 On the other hand, the national annual disability support worker salary falls between $55k and $65k.
-The average weekly salary for disability support workers is $1265 in Australia.
+The average weekly wage for disability support workers is $1265 in Australia.

-On average, NDIS support worker salary is $30 an hour.
-However, experienced, and qualified carers even earn up to $49.20 per hour.
+An NDIS support worker's average salary is $30 an hour.
+However, experienced and qualified carers earn up to $49.20 per hour.

-Working as a support worker gives a great opportunity to positively contribute to the lives of people.
-The satisfaction one gets by empowering and supporting people and helping them live independently is what makes the job worth considering.
+Working as a support worker contributes positively to the lives of people.
+The satisfaction one gets by empowering and supporting people and helping them live independently makes the job worth considering.

-So, if you are intrinsically motivated to serve the incapacitated people, then don’t wait, follow the above steps, and fulfil your dream.
+So, if you are motivated to serve the incapacitated people, don't wait.
+Follow the above steps, and fulfil your dream.